-The board of directors has reappointed KPMG LLP ("KPMG") to examine the financial statements of Marchex for fiscal year 2005.
-In addition to audit services, KPMG also provided certain non-audit services to Marchex in 2004.
+The board of directors has reappointed KPMG LLP ("KPMG") to examine the financial statements of Marchex for fiscal year 2006.
+In addition to audit services, KPMG also provided certain non-audit services to Marchex in 2005.
+The terms of Marchex's engagement agreements with KPMG provide for alternative dispute resolution procedures, exclude the award of punitive damages and contain certain other limitations.